top of page

 2. Documents originating from Canada

-- Documents issued by Canadian institutions and officials should be legalized by the Ministry of Foreign Affairs of Canada or by the Regional Services of the Ministry of Foreign Affairs of the receiving country, as of April 7, 2023:
+- Before being legalized by the Consulate General in Toronto with a view to their use in Bulgaria, documents issued by Canadian institutions and officials should be legalized by the Global Affairs Canada or by Regional Offices of the Ministry of Global Affairs of the receiving country, considered from 04/07/2023:

 Authentication Services Section